GoDjango-Development/.github/collaboration.rst

 --------

 12. **Security Vulnerabilities:**

     - Report security vulnerabilities privately through `contact@godjango.dev <mailto:contact@godjango.dev>`_.

     - Do not disclose security-related information in public discussions.

 We aim to maintain a clean, organized, and collaborative development environment by following these guidelines.
-If you have any questions or suggestions for improvement, feel free to open a discussion or contact godjangollc.
+If you have any questions or suggestions for improvement, feel free to open a discussion or contact us.

 Thank you for your contribution!